 - Dissolve yeast in 3/4 cup warm water.

-- Add the remaining cup of water, 3 cups of the flour, and remaining ingredients.
+- Add the remaining cup of water, 3 cups of the flour, sugar, salt, and shortening.

 - Mix together with a fork and then gradually add the remaining 1 cup of flour.